|

 Post by geneva26 on May 14, 2011 21:03:31 GMT -5

-Addy's work shoes are very simple black leather flats with two flaps that tie together across the top.
 I like these shoes, which I believe are the only low shoes Addy has.
 It's nice to have something for her which isn't a boot.
 They fit my PM Addy well although I do have to undo the laces completely to get them on her feet.
 My only complaint is the name, "work shoes."
 The catalog description says "Lace up Addy's sturdy black shoes when she's ready to tackle her after-school chores," and I've seen a catalog illustration of her in her work dress and these shoes, working in the garden.
 But wouldn't her meet boots have been both sturdier and more appropriate for chores?
 Somehow I don't see her changing from boots into low shoes to go work outside.
 For my Addy, these shoes are more like casual or even party shoes.
-Grade: A for looks, C for not really being work shoes.

 |